bobanetwork/boba_legacy/packages/boba/turing/README.md

 ## Turing status as of February 21 2022 - Release countdown

 With this release, we have a working version of Turing and the associated modified `core-utils`, `batch-submitter`, and `data-translation-layer`.
 Turing is now active on Rinkeby.
 The next steps are to fix two security vulnerabilities and perform load- and stack-compatibility testing.
-We are targeting a release time of March 1for Turing across our stack (Rinkeby and Mainnet). **Note - Turing is not yet available on Mainnet.**
+We are targeting a release time of March 1 for Turing across our stack (Rinkeby and Mainnet). **Note - Turing is not yet available on Mainnet.**

 # Feature Highlight 1: Using Turing to mint an NFT with 256 random attributes in a single transaction